PX4/PX4-user_guide/en/ros/external_position_estimation.md

 In reality, this needs some empirical tuning since delays in the entire MoCap->PX4 chain are very setup-specific.
 It is rare that a system is setup with an entirely synchronised chain!

-A rough estimate of the delay can be obtained from logs by checking the offset between IMU rates and the EV rates:
+A rough estimate of the delay can be obtained from logs by checking the offset between IMU rates and the EV rates.
+To enable logging of EV rates set bit 7 (Computer Vision and Avoidance) of [SDLOG_PROFILE](../advanced_config/parameter_reference.md#SDLOG_PROFILE).

 ![ekf2_ev_delay log](../../assets/ekf2/ekf2_ev_delay_tuning.png)

 :::note
 A plot of external data vs. onboard estimate (as above) can be generated using [FlightPlot](../log/flight_log_analysis.md#flightplot) or similar flight analysis tools.
+However, neither [Flight Review](../log/flight_log_analysis.md#flight-review-online-tool) nor [MAVGCL](../log/flight_log_analysis.md#mavgcl) currently support this functionality.
 :::

 The value can further be tuned by varying the parameter to find the value that yields the lowest EKF innovations during dynamic maneuvers.